Mohammed-El-Nabulsi/single-electron-transistor/docs/source/one_body.rst

 Physics
 -------

-To calculate the energy states of a given potential, the Schrödinger quotation is needed.
+To calculate the energy states of a given potential, the time independent Schrödinger equation is needed.

 .. math::
     \widehat{H}\psi = E\psi